 Myth: High-fructose corn syrup is worse for you than sugar.

-• Fact: The composition of high-fructose corn syrup is pretty much identical to sugar.
-This means sugar and corn syrup similarly effect blood levels of insulin and satiety hormones.
-It all boils down to the fact that both make you tired and fat.
+Fact: The composition of high-fructose corn syrup is pretty much identical to sugar.
+This means sugar and corn syrup similarly affect blood levels of insulin and satiety hormones.
+It all boils down to the fact that both can make you tired and fat.
 Like a Thanksgiving turkey.

-• Fact: Regardless of whether you are grilling or microwaving food, the heat and cooking time contributes to nutrient loss.
+Fact: Regardless of whether you're grilling or microwaving food, the heating and cooking time contributes to nutrient loss.
 The longer and hotter you cook food, the more vitamins like vitamin C and vitamin B you'll lose.
 Frying your chicken with a magnifying glass on a hot pavement is no better.

-• Fact: A food allergy would cause cramping, swelling, hives and possibly breathing problems if you digested even a small amount.
+Fact: A food allergy can cause cramping, swelling, hives, and possibly breathing problems if you digest even a small amount.
 A food intolerance causes digestive problems like bloating and constipation.
 If you have a food allergy or intolerance, your body wouldn't metabolize the food and you'd likely lose weight (if ingesting minor amounts of allergens).

-• Fact: Every time you eat your metabolism revs up SLIGHTLY.
-The amount of calories you lose is so minimal that it really doesn't make a difference.
-Eating between meals can keep you from getting so hungry that you scarf down one of everything at Taco Bell (total cost: $7.49).
+Fact: Every time you eat your metabolism revs up slightly, but the amount of calories you lose is so minimal that it really doesn't make a difference.
+Eating between meals can keep you from getting so hungry that you scarf down one of everything at Taco Bell, though.

 Who becomes a dietitian?
-People who love food, research, nutrition and/or science, usually.
-To become a Registered Dietitian, you'll need a Bachelor’s degree in Dietetics.
-Note that there is a huge difference between science and Dietetics, and Scientology and Dianetics.
-Even if Tom Cruise is pretty darn fit.
+People who love food, research, nutrition, and science, usually.
+To become a registered dietitian, you'll need a bachelor's degree in dietetics.
+Note that there's a huge difference between science and dietetics on one hand, and Scientology and Dianetics on the other.
+Even if Tom Cruise is pretty fit.

-You get to study all the fun stuff in college like biochemistry, microbiology and anatomy.
+You get to study all the fun stuff in college like biochemistry, microbiology, and anatomy.
 After you graduate, you must complete a program in nutrition and dietetics verified by the Accreditation Council for Education.
 Following the program, you'll need to pass an exam, after which you can officially start yelling at any client who has trouble putting down a box of Oreos.

 Dietitians are sometimes met with opposition from their clients.
-It's no surprise that people don't want to trade in their deep friend Snickers bar for a stalk of celery.
-(Celery really dissatisfies you.)
-Those who must go on diets to regulate their insulin, lose weight or lower their cholesterol levels may not greet meal plans with open, flabby arms, which is why it’s important for dietitians to back up their advice with the latest research.
-There’s a new finding almost every week that changes the way we perceive food.
-For example, sugar doesn’t make kids bounce around and go nuts.
-Unless you have diabetes, sugar won’t make your blood sugar crash.
-Kids are hyperactive, because they are… KIDS.
-Wow… total newsflash.
+It's no surprise that people don't want to trade in their deep-fried Snickers bar for a stalk of celery.
+Or that people who must go on strict diets to regulate their insulin, lose weight, or lower their cholesterol levels may not greet meal plans with open, flabby arms.

 Dietitians are sometimes called the food police.
 (Their nightstick—a French roll.)
-Without their help, many people would not change their poor eating habits.
-Go into this field with some thick skin and a healthy sense of humor (emphasis on healthy), because you might hear your clients say something like, “Oh come on!
-What’s wrong with eating chicken wings for breakfast?’
-Your answer may be, “Can I get you to throw in a complex carbohydrate and vegetable?”
-To which their response might be “@#(%&@ @#$(& (#@.”
+Without their help, many people wouldn't change their poor eating habits.
+Go into this field with some thick skin and a healthy sense of humor (emphasis on healthy).